What Wetsuit Should I Buy For Surfing in Scotland?

 Buying New vs. Buying Second Hand

 Even damaged wetsuits can get a second lease of life with repair kits available and handy tutorials online, so no need to be put off by a wetsuit with a few scrapes.
-Many wetsuits manufacturers also offer repair services for a fee meaning even serious repair work can be carried out to save an old suit.
+Many wetsuit manufacturers also offer repair services for a fee meaning even serious repair work can be carried out to save an old suit.

 Sizing